22 artifacts in this set

 In the final stages of assembly, the body of a 1931 Ford Model A is lowered onto its chassis.
 Ford's assembly line resembled a river system.
 Smaller lines or "streams" fed components -- frames, engines, wheels, bodies -- to the larger final line.
 All the parts came together in this main "river" line where the car took shape in its completed form.

 The world's largest integrated factory, the Ford River Rouge Complex, was completed in 1928.
 It quickly became an icon of modern industrial efficiency.
 The vast Rouge Plant serves as a backdrop for Henry Ford -- founder of Ford Motor Company -- and his son Edsel Ford -- Ford Motor Company president -- in this 1933 photograph.

-Henry Ford believed in providing employment opportunities to disabled individuals.
-Blind or visually impaired workers could sort ammeter gauges or assemble valve bushings by feel, for example, while amputees could operate push-button machines with no difficulty.
+Henry Ford believed in providing employment opportunities to individuals with disabilities.
+Workers who were blind or visually impaired could sort ammeter gauges or assemble valve bushings by feel, for example, while amputees could operate push-button machines with no difficulty.
 It was estimated that Ford Motor Company employed as many as 13,000 people with disabilities in 1927.

 Henry Ford's last great automotive innovation was his introduction of a low-priced V-8 engine for 1932.
 Starting under $500, it was an exceptional value.
 Ford Motor Company's V-8 outsold its four-cylinder engine by a wide margin, and the four-cylinder unit was retired for 1935.
 The 1932 V-8 engine design remained in production until 1953.